 How much cash do heirs get?

 Usually, at least $500 each, or we do not take a case.
 So far, the highest payout we have made has been five figures, but we have some pending cases where the heirs could get six figure payouts.

 We have a unique ability to handle smaller cases other heir hunters wouldn’t bother with, so we do have a lot of those.

 Do you have any million dollar cases?
 I want one of those (at least one, maybe more)!

-Don’t buy that Rolls Royce yet.
+Don’t quit your job and buy that Rolls Royce yet.
 We wish we had those kind of cases.